MicrosoftDocs/memdocs/autopilot/device-preparation/tutorial/user-driven/entra-join-allow-users-to-join.md

 ## Allow users to join devices to Microsoft Entra ID

-In order for Windows Autopilot to work, users need to be allowed to join devices to Microsoft Entra ID.
+In order for Windows Autopilot device preparation to work, users need to be allowed to join devices to Microsoft Entra ID.
 Allowing users to join devices to Microsoft Entra ID can be configured in the Azure portal:

 [!INCLUDE [Allow users to join devices to Microsoft Entra ID](../../includes/automatic-intune-enrollment.md)]

-> [!NOTE]
->
-> This step of allowing users to join devices to Microsoft Entra ID is only needed for the Autopilot user-driven Microsoft Entra join and Autopilot for pre-provisioned deployment Microsoft Entra join scenarios.
-This setting doesn't apply to Microsoft Entra hybrid joined devices and Microsoft Entra joined devices using Windows Autopilot self-deployment mode as these methods work in a userless context.

 ## Next step: Register devices as Autopilot devices